LudKam/viaplay-movie-app/README.md

 The animations also need some finetuning, and also the media-queries that probably aren’t perfect (if they can ever be).
 Another thing that should be changed is that the carousel element in the `item-page` must have a dynamic height.
 At the moment any overflowing data will be hidden since the height can’t be larger than the browser height.
 A good start would be to make it relative instead of fixed.

-Some more data validation wouldn't hurt either.
+Some more data validation wouldn't hurt either (for example the routing).
 Finally, it would be nice if the scroll-position is kept intact when navigating between the 'page components'.

 ## Usage
 1. `git clone`